unixorn/zsh-quickstart-kit/Readme.md

 ### Disabling zmv

 The quickstart automatically autoloads `zmv`.
-If you want to disable that, create a file named `.zsh-quickstart-no-zmv` in your home directory.
+If you want to disable that so you can configure it with another plugin or on your own, run `zqs disable-zmv-autoloading`.

 ### Disabling oh-my-zsh